STDs and Relationships

-The friends who are your closests and who love you unconditionally as good friends should, will not regard you poorly.
-They will not speak badly about you to others and they will hold their judgments.
+The friends who are your closests and who love you unconditionally, as good friends should, will not regard you poorly.
+They will not speak badly about you to others, and they will hold their judgments.

-Those are the friends you must treasure and to which you must focus your energy.
+Those are the friends you must treasure and to which you should focus your energy.
 A person who is willing to see you for who you are, regardless of your STD is, by definition, a good friend.

 The rest are fleeting.